 Planes are a different story in that they are based on skill more than speed.
 There are checkpoint-based time trials, however, the basic idea is always to gauge how quickly the player can perform certain stunts like barrel rolls, loops and inverted flying.
 The controls for planes have also been simplified nicely without being too dumbed down, but it was annoying that the game sometimes failed to register my stunts.

-Graphically speaking, The Crew 2 will put up a good show without making your Titan V bleed.
+Graphically speaking, The Crew 2 will put up a good show without making your Titan V gasping for breath.
 The weather effects are superb and it is amazing how reactive everything is to the effects of rain, fog, or snow.
 The addition of an active day/night cycle also really adds to the immersion, and you can manipulate all the aforementioned variables in a dedicated photo mode packed with adjustable settings.

 A few cracks do show up here and there in the game’s visual design.
 I could tell the cities in particular looked strangely bland and lifeless when racing through the streets.
 The draw distance also leaves much to be desired as I noticed some obvious pop-in of vegetation within certain environments.